Oriya-Sigawy/cpp_assignment2/README.md

 //214984932 Oriyas.07@gmail.com
 # System Programming 2 Assignment 2

-In this assignment I extended Graph.
+In this assignment I extended the class "Graph".
 As requested, I added comparison and arithmetic operators to Graph, each operator has a declaration in Graph.hpp and an implementation in Graph.cpp.
 `Aritmethic operators`:
 * `g1+g2`: returns a graph with adjacency_matrix that was obtained by adding g1's adjacency_matrix to g2's adjacency_matrix.